-subtract 1 if all the enemy Cavalry blocks were Eliminated. subtract 2 if all the enemy Cavalry blocks were Eliminated and at least 1 excess hit was caused (i.e. more hits were caused than the sum of the strength of the opposing Cavalry blocks).
+- add 1 if all the enemy cavalry blocks were Eliminated. - add 2 if all the enemy cavalry blocks were Eliminated and at least 1 excess hit was caused (i.e. more hits were caused than the sum of the strength of the opposing Cavalry blocks).

-If the result is less than or equal to the block's Discipline then the block stays on the battlefield.
-If the result is higher than the block's Discipline then it is Pursuing for the remainder of the battle: place it in the Pursuing Cavalry box on the Battle Mat.
+If the result is less than or equal to the block's Pursuit Factor then the block is Pursuing for the remainder of the battle: place it in the Pursuing Cavalry box on the Battle Mat.